kevinrandrup/CWStorage/README.md

 CWSettings
 ==========

-Persistently store objects simply by declaring them as properties and settings them.
+Persistently store objects simply by declaring them as properties and setting them.

+Check out the Test project for examples on usage.